 Mestre Poncianinho has been running classes online, via Zoom.
 They have been very successful and well attended.
-I’ve really enjoyed them.
+I really enjoy them.
 On one class we did 500 kicks over a chair!!!
 I got a nice bruise to show for it when I missed the target and hit the chair with my left shin.
 A momentary lapse in concentration!!!
 But what an achievement!
 Details about classes here: https://www.facebook.com/mojubacapoeira.london.
 Zoom is in a boom thanks to this virus!
 Update: Mestre Poncianinho started uploading some of his classes to his YouTube channel.

 As I look out the window now I can see a police car.
 These are worrying times because there will be a rise in domestic violence and there will be a rise in child abuse and there will be a rise in divorces.
 We will come through it, but many of us will be traumatised for life, some won’t make it.
 I’m one of the fortunate ones.
 And I thank the universe, fate, orixás, god, whatever you chose to call it, every day.
 And for people who say this is “like the war” “blitz spirit”, no, it’s not.
 This is nothing like “The War”!!!!
 As much as Boris likes to fantasise about being Churchill, he needs to stop thinking like that, and he needs to stop seeing this as a war.
 At least he stopped using that rhetoric lately.
 It just made him sound ignorant and deluded when he first came out with that nonsense.